Do Your Operational Values Truly Reflect What Your Organization Stands For?

 Partnering supplies the seeds of charitable interpretation that allow us to stay with each other in the chaos long enough to see a co-creative solution emerge.
 Partnering invites possibilities that are bigger than the synthesis of our two opposing points of view – possibilities that can differentiate our offerings and energize our work.

 For employee energy to be sustainable, we need to co-create the way we do work.
 Irrelevant meetings, dreaded performance appraisals, undoable priorities and useless emails are all opportunities waiting to be transformed.

 The Manager’s Role: make partnering normative behaviour

-For a fuller understanding of partnering, check back for our upcoming Partnering Series.
+For more on partnering, see our Partnering Series.
 It will illustrate how managers can shift from parenting to partnering and how that unlocks performance.
 A manager who models partnering at all levels (with employees, fellow managers and leaders) displays a way of being that employees can then picture themselves inside.
 This makes the abstract concrete and possibility is ignited for the employee, “maybe I could do that too.”